Skip to main content

 Donald Trump (R)

 Former President Donald Trump enacted sweeping tax reform legislation in 2017 through the Tax Cuts and Jobs Act (TCJA).
-His campaign’s current tax policies largely stand behind the provisions of TCJA.
+His campaign’s current tax policies have remained consistent from our initial comparison, although his campaign has announced a few new updates to his position.

 Individual Income Tax: